iamdudeman/sola-game-engine/sola-engine/editor/editor_TODO.md

 Comes with default configuration for built-in components and systems

 * assets tooling
-    * maybe `audio` shows a little media player to preview it
-        * use asset loader and AudioClip to ensure same volumes for preview

     * create and edit materials
     * create and edit GUIs
         * maybe a WYSIWYG editor?